 We expect professional courtesy from EPIC subscribers.
 Please refrain from using profanity.
 Our administrators do not tolerate any sort of harassment of members.
 Flaming, name-calling, insults, taunts, or other behaviors that inhibit the free expression of thought on epicpeople.org are cause for the offending user being removed from the organization.

 Plurality of Voices

 This website exists so members of the ethnographic praxis community can easily communicate with one another.
 Excessive posting by any one subscriber tends to inhibit others' participation in the discussion, and it becomes difficult to maintain a plurality of voices.
-If an individual subscriber consistently makes excessive postings to this list the list administrator will warn that subscriber.
-If this pattern of behavior continues, the list administrator may remove that subscriber from the list.
+If an individual subscriber consistently makes excessive comments the administrator will warn that subscriber.
+If this pattern of behavior continues, the list administrator may remove that subscriber and/or subscriber's comments.

 Staying on Topic

 EPIC sponsors this website to provide a forum for the discussion of ethnographic praxis issues, best practices, and methods among practitioners, teachers, and students of ethnographic research and others who are interested in ethnographic theory and practice.
 All posting and comments on this website must relate to ethnographic praxis.
 While discussions may encompass subjects such as user-centered design, interactional design, visual design or business models as they relate to ethnographic theory and practice, please keep the primary focus of your topics of discussion on ethnographic praxis.

 Products and services may be discussed, recommended, or evaluated in a substantive manner.
 Advertisements or promotions that do not include a substantive contribution may be removed at the discretion of the administrators.